mkulesh/onpc/doc/Tasker/README.md

 response message with exactly this response value.
 - _listitem_: a name od the media item.
 The command will be finalized, when the receiver provides a media list that contains this media item.

+## Examples
+In this directory, we collected a set of helpful examples of scripts:
+- _DeezerFlow.xml_: starts playing of Deezer Flow from network services
+- _DlnaGenre.xml_: starts playing of the first song from "Blues" genre on the DLNA server.
+In order to use this script, you shall change the name of your DLNA server ("Supermicro DLNA Server" in this example), set desired genre instead of "Blues" and the title of the song instead of "All Along The Watchtower"
+- _PlayQueue.xml_: plays the first song from Play Queue.
+Instead of "01 - Eclipse.mp3", set your
+actual song title.
+- _TuneInPreset.xml_: plays "Absolut relax (Easy Listening)" channel from TuneIn presets.
+- _UsbStorage.xml_: plays the song "Never Die" placed on the external USB rear storage with the path "onkyo_music"/"Power Metall"/"Allen-Olzon"/"Worlds Apart (2020)"